 The freedom of religion, thought, and conscience is recognized in the Universal Declaration of Human Rights, and the ICCPR and has been reaffirmed by the U.N.
-General Assembly in the Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief.
-Every year since 2011, the U.N.
-Human Rights Council has adopted a resolution on "combating intolerance, negative stereotyping and stigmatization of and discrimination, incitement to violence, and violence against persons based on religion or belief," which calls on states to promote the ability of members of all religious communities to manifest their religion.
-These texts recognize the freedom to have or adopt religion or beliefs and the freedom to manifest religion or belief in worship, observance, practice, and teaching.
-They protect individuals from coercion to have or adopt beliefs or religion, and permit limitations on these freedoms only by law to protect public safety, order, health, or morals or the fundamental rights and freedoms of others.
-They further prohibit discrimination based on religion or belief.
-Often, criminal restrictions on religion exist where there is a State religion or where the majority of a population adheres to one religion-for these reasons the freedom of religion overlaps with human rights concerns for minority groups.
+General Assembly in the Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief.205 Every year since 2011, the U.N.
+Human Rights Council has adopted a resolution on "combating intolerance, negative stereotyping and stigmatization of and discrimination, incitement to violence, and violence against persons based on religion or belief," which calls on states to promote the ability of members of all religious communities to manifest their religion.206 These texts recognize the freedom to have or adopt religion or beliefs and the freedom to manifest religion or belief in worship, observance, practice, and teaching.207 They protect individuals from coercion to have or adopt beliefs or religion, and permit limitations on these freedoms only by law to protect public safety, order, health, or morals or the fundamental rights and freedoms of others.208 They further prohibit discrimination based on religion or belief.209 Often, criminal restrictions on religion exist where there is a State religion overlaps with human rights concerns for minority groups.